Akhilesh700/dine-cognizant/README.md

 - **Real-Time Order Tracking:** Monitor your order from the kitchen to your doorstep.

 ### For Restaurants:
-- **Menu Management Dashboard:** Easily add, update, and manage your menu items.
+- **Menu Management Dashboard:** Easily add, update, and manage your menuItems items.
 - **Order Management Panel:** View incoming orders in real-time, accept or reject them.
 - **Status Updates:** Keep customers informed by updating the order status.